Jbleezy/BO2-Reimagined/README.md

 * Increased ammo from 2 to 3
 * No longer attracts after all missiles explode

+### Placeable Mines
+* Increased move speed from 100% to 110%
+* Can be repurchased
+* Can be placed and picked up while in the air
+* Increased max amount that can be placed from 12 to 20
+* Added weapon name on HUD

+#### Claymore
+* Added place and activate sounds to all maps
+* Decreased place time from 1 second to 0.5 seconds
+* Increased explosion radius by 28% (same as Black Ops 2 Multiplayer)
+* Removed initial weapon raise anim

+#### Bouncing Betty
+* Replaces Claymore on Origins

 ### Equipment

+#### Syrette
+* Added weapon name on HUD
+* Fixed being able to see view model at end of anim

+#### Time Bomb
+* Added to all game modes
+* No longer sends players back in time
+* Kills all zombies
+* Revives all down players
+* Increased move speed from 100% to 110%
+* Can have with Monkey Bombs
+* Removed impact damage
+* Switches to detonator at correct time after throwing
+* Fixed detonator raise and drop anims

+### Melee Weapons
 * Increased move speed from 100% to 110%

 #### Combat Knife